SupraCoNeX/orca-rcd/README.md

 ### Interface

-The API provides a debugfs + relayfs based interface to pass information to and accept commands from user-space.
+The API provides a debugfs + relayfs based interface to pass information to and accept commands from user space.
 This interface consists of three files which are created for each wifi device in `/sys/kernel/debug/ieee80211/<phy>/rc/`:
 |File|Technique|Purpose|
 |:---|:--------|:------|